briansimiyuj/doctor-appointment-app/README.md

         3. Create a Modal Footer component and mount it on the Modal History Modal
           a.
 Display a button for adding, editing, and deleting the item based on the mode of the modal
+          b.
+Add an event listener to add button that calls the `addFunction` from the Medical History Action hook and passes the `targetSection` and `item` as arguments

   ### Medical History Tab Context